TezosTaqueria/taqueria/website/docs/intro.md

 ## What is Taqueria?

-Taqueria is an extensible, open source plugin based framework and task runner for Tezos dApp development
+Taqueria is an extensible, open source plugin based framework and task runner for Tezos development

 In more practical terms, Taqueria is a command line interface (CLI) you use in your terminal via the `taq` command, and a library of plugins that add tasks to Taqueria to do cool and useful things like smart contract compiling, originating, and type generation